 This would have been intended to be used by the player at some point, unlike the rest of the NPC weapons.
 It is not selectable by weapon cycling or by pressing the T key as its icon implies.

 |V1.0||V1.2 + Expansion|

-The tricorder would be finished up late and made officially available in the Virtual Voyager expansion, where it was finally selectable by pressing T.
+The tricorder would be finished up later and made officially available in the Virtual Voyager expansion, where it was finally selectable by pressing T.

-This item is also in the PlayStation 2 version and looks like v1.0's tricorder, except the sensor mode is broken with a few symbols appearing at the top left of the screen.
+This item is also in the PlayStation 2 version and looks like v1.0's tricorder, except the sensor mode is broken with a few symbols appearing at the top-left corner of the screen.

 Like the tricorder but far less polished, a usable hypospray weapon can be found.
 The primary trigger fires a spray of blue particles.
 Using the alternate fire shows it's clearly unfinished by only spraying at an extremely high rate without sound.
 It also has an early icon, showing a different font.
 It is not selectable by using the weapon cycle or pressing the H key as the icon suggests.

 Due to the name of the pickup being "health hypo", attempting to give it to yourself by cheat will parse "health" and the letters as a negative number, killing yourself in the process.

 This broken item exists in the PlayStation 2 version, broken altfire and all.

 In VOY6 ("Renewal") at the start while in the Sickbay, head to the room on your right, go towards the wall panel (a doctor will walk here and poke it), use it to unlock the drawer at the bottom on the wall to your left, crouch and use the drawer.
 It will open and you will find a tricorder and a hypospray.

 For some reason these obviously unfinished items can be picked up in their broken state here, without cheats.
 Mistake?
 Easter egg?
 Cut quest items?
 Who knows.
 These two items disappear from your inventory after you take the turbolift.